2023 ADOPTED BUDGET

 & OPEN SPACE

-To continue Saratoga County‘s status as a cultural, entertainment, and industry destination for travelers and businesses worldwide, the tentative 2023 budget provides more than $600,000 to promote economic development and tourism.
+To continue Saratoga County‘s status as a cultural, entertainment, and industry destination for travelers and businesses worldwide, the adopted 2023 budget provides more than $600,000 to promote economic development and tourism.

 This spending plan provides nearly $3 million for community development organizations that support initiatives including literacy and career development, history and culture preservation, and agriculture and environmental conservation.
 This funding includes $150,000 to further the county’s goals to leverage Saratoga County’s vast historical resources, advancing it as a world class heritage tourism destination.

-The proposed 2023 budget includes $400,000 for the Farmland and Open Space Grant program to maintain the county’s extensive network of trails and open space.
+The adopted 2023 budget includes $400,000 for the Farmland and Open Space Grant program to maintain the county’s extensive network of trails and open space.